port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 :::info Repository Setup and Initial Commit
 Due to GitLab webhook limitations, new repositories require special handling:

-- A repository will only appear in Port after its first commit (GitLab webhooks don't support `project_create` events)
+- A repository will only appear in Port after its first commit (GitLab webhooks don't support `project_create` events).
-- Empty repositories (no commits) will only appear after the next scheduled resync
+- Empty repositories (no commits) will only appear after the next scheduled resync.

 For more details, see GitLab's [webhook events documentation](https://docs.gitlab.com/ee/user/project/integrations/webhook_events.html).
 :::